jessierenn/tableau-challenge/README.md

 ## Task

-**Your task in this assignment is to aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard, story, or report.
+**Your task is to aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard, story, or report.
 You may work with a timespan of your choosing.
 If you're really ambitious, you can merge multiple datasets from different periods.
 Try to provide answers to the following questions:**

 * How many trips have been recorded total during the chosen period?
-OK

 * By what percentage has total ridership grown?
-Quarter breakdown

 * How has the proportion of short-term customers and annual subscribers changed?
-Quarter breakdown

-* Today, what are the peak hours in which bikes are used during summer months? ok
+* Today, what are the peak hours in which bikes are used during summer months?

-* Today, what are the peak hours in which bikes are used during winter months? ok
+* Today, what are the peak hours in which bikes are used during winter months?

 * Today, what are the top 10 stations in the city for starting a journey?
 (Based on data, why do you hypothesize these are the top locations?)
-OK

 * Today, what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)
-OK

 * Today, what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)
-OK

 * Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)
-OK

 * Today, what is the gender breakdown of active participants (Male v.
-Female)? need to rename column / calculate
+Female)?

-* How effective has gender outreach been in increasing female ridership over the course of the past three years? plot female ridership over time
+* How effective has gender outreach been in increasing female ridership over the course of the past three years?

-* How does the average trip duration change by age? plot age vs duration: calculate age from birth year
+* How does the average trip duration change by age? plot age vs duration:

-* What is the average distance in miles that a bike is ridden? manhattan distance! or duration? (no dur)
+* What is the average distance in miles that a bike is ridden?

-* Which Bikes (by ID) are most likely due for repair or inspection this year? plot trips by bike id
+* Which Bikes (by ID) are most likely due for repair or inspection this year?

-* How variable is the utilization by bike ID? calculate variance of above
+* How variable is the utilization by bike ID?

 **Additionally, city officials would like to see the following visualizations:**

 * A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.
-Adapt from top / bottom charts.
-Zip code is built into tableau!

 * A dynamic map that shows how each station's popularity changes over time (by month and year) -- with commentary pointing to any interesting events that may be behind these phenomena.
-Don't know yet.

 **Lastly, as a chronic over-achiever, you must also:**